deathmarcher/discord-sound-test/DESIGN.md

 # Discord Sound Test — Design Document

+This document was written with copilot in order to guide copilot in the continued development of the project

 ## Overview

 Purpose: build a privacy-focused Python Discord bot that joins voice channels, plays a configured join sound, and performs short, single-user voice tests that capture a specific user's audio for a short duration (default 5s) and immediately plays it back with a short delay before deleting it from memory.
 This document captures explicit constraints for implementation so Copilot can scaffold the project consistently.